mweagle/Sparta/content/docs/apigateway/index.md

 }
 {{< /highlight >}}

-While this demonstrates that our lambda function is publicly accessible, it's not immediately obvious what is generating the data.
+While this demonstrates that our lambda function is publicly accessible, it's not immediately obvious where the `*event` data is being populated.

 ### <a href="{{< relref "#example1Mapping" >}}">Mapping Templates</a>

 The event data that's actually supplied to `echoS3Event` function is returned in the responses `results` results.
-This content is what the API Gateway actually sends as part of the integration mapping.
-The sibling `code`, `status`, and `headers` keys will be addressed shortly.
+This content is what the API Gateway forwards sends as part of the integration mapping.
+The sibling `code`, `status`, and `headers` keys will be explained shortly.

-When the API Gateway method is defined, it specifies the whitelisted query params and header values that should be forwarded to the integration target.
+When the API Gateway Method is defined, it specifies the whitelisted query params and header values that should be forwarded to the integration target.
 For this example, we're not whitelisting any params, so those fields are empty.
-Then for each integration target (which can be AWS Lambda, a mock, or a HTTP Proxy), it's possible to transform the API Gateway request data into a format that's more amenable to the target.
+Then for each integration target (which can be AWS Lambda, a mock, or a HTTP Proxy), it's possible to transform the API Gateway request data and whitelisted arguments into a format that's more amenable to the target.

-Sparta uses a pass-through template that passes all defined data.
+Sparta uses a pass-through template that passes all valid data.
 The [Apache Velocity](http://velocity.apache.org) template that [Sparta uses](https://raw.githubusercontent.com/mweagle/Sparta/master/resources/gateway/inputmapping_json.vtl) is:

 {{< highlight nohighlight >}}
 #*